Record number of Michigan schools to begin early

-DETROIT (AP) – A record number of school districts in Michigan are bypassing the state’s 17-year ban on starting school before Labor Day and opening their doors to students in August.
+DETROIT (AP) – A record number of school districts in Michigan are bypassing the state’s 11-year ban on starting school before Labor Day and opening their doors to students in August.

 The Detroit News reports that more than 120 school districts across the state have received waivers from the Michigan Department of Education that release them from the requirement to start school after the late summer holiday.